coumbaya/lift/experiments.md

 # LIFT: Experiments with menu queries & real log traces

-In this page, we present LIFT's deduced BGPs using as input (1) traces of queries in http://client.linkeddatafragments.org, each executed one by one (2) real log of DBpedia LDF server, taken from Usewod.
+In this page, we present LIFT's deduced BGPs using as input (1) traces of queries in http://client.linkeddatafragments.org, each executed one by one, and, (2) traces from the real log of DBpedia LDF server, taken from Usewod 14th October 2014-27th February 2015.

 **Summary**